mdrosiadis/microlab-stick/README.md

 Program your micro:bit using [Microsoft Makecode](https://makecode.microbit.org).

+Use the [MicroLab Stick](https://github.com/mdrosiadis/pxt-MicroLab-Stick) extension to control your robot.

-You must enable the `bluetooth` extension, and select `No Pairing required` in your project settings.
+It is recommended to select `No Pairing required` in your project settings.